 Year 1: Animals including humans, Use of everyday materials (Community); Seasonal changes (Journeys & throughout); Plants (Festivals).

-Year 2: Living things and their habitats (Community) ; Use of everyday Materials (Journeys); Plants & Animals including Humans (Festivals).
-Pre teach – Forces and Magnets & Light.
+Year 2: Living things and their habitats, introduce Animals including Humans (Community) ; Use of everyday Materials (Journeys); Plants, Animals including Humans continued (Festivals).

-Year 3: Plants, Animals including humans & introduce Light (Community); Rocks and Fossils & Light (Journey); Forces and Magnets (Festivals).
-Pre teach – States of matter.
+Year 3: Plants, Animals including humans & introduce Rocks (Community); Rocks and Fossils, and Light (Journey); Forces and Magnets (Festivals).

 We are a Green Tree School!